freedomofpress/securedrop-workstation-docs/docs/journalist/starting_client.rst

 Syncing
 -------

 Unless you are in :ref:`offline mode<Offline mode>`, SecureDrop Inbox will automatically sync with your SecureDrop Instance every 60 seconds, or every time you send a reply.
-Syncing also fetches new messages sent by sources or other journalists in your organization.
+Syncing also fetches new submissions sent by sources or replies from other journalists in your organization.
 You can initiate a sync manually from the menu or by typing :kbd:`Ctrl+S`.

 The sync indicator will be green if the last sync was successful.